A shorter version of this article was published in the Masi Foundation’s Le Venezie magazine.

 2014 Njord, Pinot Noir Précoce, Zealand, Denmark

 This was my contribution, and it was a true beacon of light.
 A hard-to-track-down Scythian escapee wine, this is made in such small quantities that it is quite impossible to find.
 I read about it online and after speaking on the phone to wine merchants and sommeliers in Copenhagen, I managed to find it at Palægade, and thanks to co-proprietor Simon Olesen I was able to bring this one bottle back to London as a #SuitcaseImport.
 It comes from young Frühburgunder vines planted on Zealand from a real pioneer, Sune Albertsen (whom I have not yet met, but I am sure he is also a Scythian).
 This particular cuvée comes from what he deems to be his best vines, planted on the highest part of his vineyard.
-We pour it, and it reveals its robes; a subtle, shimmering, translucent copper colour that I have never seen before.
+We pour it, and it reveals its robes; a shimmering, translucent copper colour that I have never seen before.
 It is so unusual in colour that it shocks me and even manages to incite worry: could it be faulty?
-It presents itself somewhat as a ghost of Pinot.
+It’s not.
+Phew.
+It presents itself as a ghost of Pinot.
 The palate is captivating and giving; extremely complex with layers upon layers of dried flowers; lilacs and roses blended with dry earth, rosehips and heathland.
-It is extremely elegant and dances on the palate, a true ballerina of a wine.
+It is elegant and dances on the palate, a true ballerina of a wine.
 It is a Black Swan.

 Abe remarks, “What is the system that defines a beautiful wine as opposed to a failure?”
 It’s true; the colour of this wine is utterly unconventional but that does not mean that it is not deeply and intrinsically beautiful.
 Once the wine is revealed, he breathed, “I am shocked.
 I expected this wine to be a nice effort that we would patronize kindly, but it is utterly substantial, dense and complex.
 What a Scythian Revenge.”